 How do I apply for DSA?

-Don't book your needs assessment or make any equipment purchases before you've been contacted by the relevant body as you won't be reimbursed.
+If you're already getting DSA, you can complete a DSA expenses claim form to claim back your expenses.
 If you're moving straight from undergraduate study to postgraduate study, you may not need a new needs assessment, but you must check this first.

 It's always best to apply as soon as you can to allow for any delays or errors with your application.
 Postgraduate students have to reapply for DSA funding for every year of study.